StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ```
    You can also optionally specify the following:
     - **--topo-cron-bucket** - a custom S3 bucket to be used during deployment.
     - **--topo-cron-role** - a custom AWS IAM role.
-The role must have an attached policy like that specified in the file `sts-topo-cron-policy.json` included in the manual install zip file.
+Note that the role must have an attached policy like that specified in the file `sts-topo-cron-policy.json` included in the manual install zip file.

 If you wish to use a specific AWS profile or an IAM role during installation, run either of these two commands: